Telehealth Kiosks Receiving Tremendous Response At Panahgahs - UrduPoint

 Telehealth Kiosks Receiving Tremendous Response At 'Panahgahs'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Feb, 2021 ) :Prime Minister's Focal Person on Shelter Homes, Naseem ur Rehman Friday said telehealth kiosks, set up at the Federal capital's 'Panahgahs', were getting tremendous response as it provided free treatment to a large number of dwellers with underlying conditions.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Feb, 2021 ) :Prime Minister's Focal Person on Shelter Homes, Naseem ur Rehman has said telehealth kiosks, set up at the Federal capital's 'Panahgahs', were getting tremendous response as it provided free treatment to a large number of dwellers with underlying conditions.

 So far, around 300 to 400 residents of the capital's shelter homes had availed access to medical care and consultation with online doctors, who were part of EZ Shifa network in Canada, the United States of America and Pakistan, the focal person told the media after visiting the 'Panahgah', located at Tarnol, Islamabad.